caleb-bender/twilio-sms-app/README.md

 ## Authenticating with Twilio

-Once you have installed and built `twilio-sms-app`, head to the "application/dist/win-unpacked/" folder on Windows and "electron-app/dist/mac-unpacked" on Mac and "electron-app/dist/lin-unpacked" on Linux respectively.
+Once you have installed `twilio-sms-app`, head to the "application/dist/win-unpacked/" folder inside the extracted zip folder.
 The last thing before launch is to create a `.env` file with the following variables in the unpacked folder:

 ```
 APP_NAME=Twilio SMS App